Montenegro's path towards the EU

 Schengen Visa-Free Travel

-As of 19 December 2009 EU visa were altered, allowing Montenegro’s citizens (along neighbours from Serbia and the former Yugoslav Republic of Macedonia) visa-free access to all 25 Schengen member states within the Union, as well as three states outside the European Union; Iceland, Norway and Switzerland.
+As of 19 December 2009, the EU visa regime was altered, allowing Montenegro’s citizens (along with neighbours from Serbia and the former Yugoslav Republic of Macedonia) visa-free access to all 25 Schengen member states within the Union, as well as three states outside the European Union; Iceland, Norway and Switzerland.
 This was a result of a process that was launched in May 2008.
 Granting of visa-free travel required the fulfilment of key benchmarks in the areas of rule of law, travel documents and border security.

 Montenegro submitted an application for EU membership on 15th December 2008.
 In line with Article 49 of the EU Treaty, the Member States requested, on 23 April 2009, that the European Commission prepare an opinion upon the merits of the application.

 On 22 July 2009 European Commissioner for Enlargement Olli Rehn handed over to Montenegro’s authorities a Questionnaire to help prepare an assessment of the country's readiness to fulfil EU membership obligations.
 On 9 December, Montenegro’s Prime Minister Milo Djukanovic delivered the answers to the EC's questionnaire to Commissioner Rehn.

 The European Commission has acknowledged that Montenegro has made significant progress toward opening talks on EU membership and voiced support and gave recommendation for its candidate status on 9 November 2010 and on 17 December 2010 the European Union granted Montenegro the official status of candidate country.